 Unit Assigned: 2-354th Field Artillery Regiment

 As the Battery Commander (nominative), Echo Company, 2nd Battalion, 354th Field Artillery Regiment, Second Lieutenant Wallace led the drill sergeant candidate battery for one station unit training (OSUT), where his shared leadership style and interactive approach ensured a 100% graduation rate.
-During his tenure, CPT Wallace increased recruitment and recruiter satisfaction 20% by restructuring the 95th Division’s recruitment strategy policy, implementing geographical boundaries for battalions, and establishing a rewards program based on referrals.
+During his tenure, 2LT Wallace increased recruitment and recruiter satisfaction 20% by restructuring the 95th Division’s recruitment strategy policy, implementing geographical boundaries for battalions, and establishing a rewards program based on referrals.
 Second Lieutenant Wallace also updated the Battalion’s combatives familiarization indoctrination program; and restructured his Company and Battalion’s training schedules and policies to increase Brigade requirement congruence by 30%.

 Prior to commissioning as an officer, Staff Sergeant Wallace served as a drill sergeant for a Field Artillery One Stop Unit Training (OSUT) facility at Fort Sill, Oklahoma.
-Responsibilities as a drill sergeant include the physical and mental training to equip civilians to serve as conditioned and ready soldiers for peace and wartime expectations.
+Responsibilities as a drill sergeant include the physical and mental training to equip civilians to serve as conditioned and ready Soldiers for peace and wartime expectations.

 Dates Served: 1999-2003